 On Evolution and Acorns

 Covid-19 days are, as mentioned in my previous article, a time of outdoors, social distancing — and discourse.
-After dealing with the mathematics of tennis matches we helped the family shovel acorns that covered the ground, around a giant oak tree.
-And doing this we discussed a little science problem: why do oak trees sometimes produce such an immense amount of acorns — ten times as many as they normally do?
-And why does this happen every sixth year (here in Germany)?
+After dealing with the mathematics of tennis matches, we helped the family shovel acorns that covered the ground, around a giant oak tree.
+And doing this, we discussed a little science problem: why do oak trees sometimes produce such an enormous quantity of acorns — ten times as many as they normally do?
+And why does this happen every sixth year (here in northern Europe)?

 The reason that is usually given for the periodic profusion of acorns is weather.
 A cool, wet spring, or a dry summer, or winds, can affect pollination and acorn maturation.
-But these factors cannot account for the enormous increase in yield, and for the fact that this seems to occur in regular periodicity, every three to six years (depending on region), independent of weather.
-And rainfall and temperature fluctuations are usually much too small to explain the massive increase acorn crop size.
+But these factors cannot account for the dramatic increase in yield, and for the fact that this seems to occur in regular periodicity, every three to six years (depending on region), independent of weather.
+Rainfall and temperature fluctuations are usually much too small to explain the massive increase in acorn crop size.

 The latest studies suggest it is most likely due to evolution.
 Acorns are nuts that are eaten by squirrels, mice and birds.
 The advantage to the oak trees is that these animals disperse the acorns.
-Squirrels in particular will bury large numbers of acorns in the ground, as storage for winter, and in the processs provide for ideal oak proliferation — by forgetting some of the nuts.
+Squirrels in particular will bury large numbers of acorns in the ground, as storage for winter, and in the process provide for ideal oak proliferation — by forgetting some of the nuts.
 They practically plant new trees in remote locations.
 Birds also do the same.
-I have described how I bonded with an acorn-burying raven crow here.
+I have described how I bonded with an acorn-burying raven crow in this article.

-In normal years squirrels and other frugivores will bury acorns and later dig them up and eat them.
+Here it is: in normal years, squirrels and other frugivores will bury acorns and later dig them up and eat them.
 Only, a few will be overlooked or forgotten.
 That defeats the purpose of wide proliferation.
-So periodically the oak will stage a mast year, producing so many acorns that the birds and squirrels cannot possibly eat them all.
-But, driven by their instincts, they will bury as many as possible.
-Thus there will be a bumper crop of saplings.
+So, periodically the oak will stage a mast year, producing so many acorns that the birds and squirrels cannot possibly eat them all.
+However, driven by their instincts, they will bury as many as possible.
+And there will be a bumper crop of oak saplings.

-But now comes a decisive question: why don’t the oaks do this every year?
-Well, on the one hand it costs a lot of energy, and in the intervening years the trees need to recuperate.
-But there is another more important reason.
+Now comes a decisive question: why don’t the oak trees do this every year?
+Well, on the one hand it costs a lot of energy — in the intervening years the trees recuperate.
+But there is another, more important reason.

 I should end here, but I cannot resist sharing a little story with you.
 There is a beautiful bird called the Acorn Woodpecker.
 It lives in small colonies and is best known for hoarding acorns.
 It drills holes in dead trees and stores acorns in these holes, to be eaten during winter.
 You can find storage trees with tens of thousands of holes, drilled by generations of woodpeckers.